 Firstly, a key factor in your value to a bank is how much you use a card.

 Logic would dictate that the more you use a credit card, the more you are worth to a bank in merchant fees paid by the retailers you shop at – although there’s no evidence of specific retention offers to back this up, that has to be a factor in how much a bank would want to keep your custom.

 So if you have a card that you want to keep for the benefits or points earn into subsequent years after you’ve first signed up, you’ll probably have more chance of the bank wanting to keep you if you’ve actually used the card.

-Requesting a waiver or cancelling a credit card
+Requesting a fee waiver, retention bonus, or cancelling a credit card

-When it comes to actually requesting a fee waiver, this would normally be done at the point of requesting a cancellation on the card, which is usually over the phone.
+When it comes to actually requesting a fee waiver, this would normally be done at the point of requesting a cancellation on the card, which is almost always over the phone.

 You’ll need to decide before you get on the phone whether you are willing to go through with a card cancellation there and then, or whether you are just testing the water.

 Some of the main factors that would determine if you’re willing to go through with the cancellation are: